Taking Baby's Temperature

 a fever can make an infant or child fussy and uncomfortable.
 You may wish to treat

 the fever with acetaminophen or ibuprofen.
-Follow the package instructions carefully
+If your child is under the age of 2 years,

-or the dosing instructions given to you by your health care provider.
-When given correctly,
+carefully or the dosing instructions given to you by your healthcare provider.
+When

-these medications usually will make the fever go down, although it may not return
+given correctly, these medicines usually will make the fever go down, although it

-to normal.
-If a temperature doesn't respond to fever medication, this doesn't mean
+may not return to normal.
+If a temperature doesn't respond to fever medicine, this

-that a child is more seriously ill.
-If the fever does come down, expect it to rise
+doesn't mean that a child is more seriously ill.
+If the fever does come down, expect

-again in about 3 to 4 hours, as the medicine wears off.
-You may give another dose,
+it to rise again in about 3 to 4 hours, as the medicine wears off.
+You may give another

-if needed, every 6 hours, or as directed by your child's health care provider.
+dose, if needed, every 6 hours, or as directed by your child's healthcare provider.

 Before giving your child medicine, make sure he or she is not dressed too warmly.